Yuri Budanov: Chechen war

 As noted in his later murder trial by Dr. Stuart Turner, Royal College of Psychiatrists in London, Budanov participated in a military operation in the Argun River gorge in January 2000, where more than half of his regiment officers were killed, supposedly from sniper fire.

-He was home for a leave in February 2000, where had talked about the killed officers in the Argun River gorge with his family, showed photographs of the fallen, looked nervous, depressive (from Stuart Turner expertise).
+He was home for a leave in February 2000, where he talked about the killed officers in the Argun River gorge with his family, showed photographs of the fallen, looked nervous, depressive (from Stuart Turner expertise).

 Elza Kungaeva's murder

-The father of Elza Kungayeva reported that Budanov had been encamped with his tank regiment outside the village of Tangi-Chu in the Urus-Martanovsky District district of the Chechen Republic since February 2000.
+The father of Elza Kungayeva reported that Budanov had been encamped with his tank regiment outside the village of Tangi-Chu in the Urus-Martanovsky District of the Chechen Republic since February 2000.
 He had gained a notorious reputation amongst villagers, having conducted arbitrary searches and looting of several homes ten days prior to the murder.
 Two days before the incident, he also reportedly looted and threatened to set fire to other homes.

 On March 27, 2000, Russian forces stormed the Kungayev family home in Tangi-Chu.
 Budanov and three soldiers took Elza Kungayeva (who went by Kheda), the eldest daughter, out of the house and drove her away in an armored personnel carrier.
 Villagers then traveled to nearby Urus-Martan to search for her, and were told by a federal commander that Kungayeva had been raped and killed by drunken men.

 From 2001 to 2003, Russian courts tried Budanov, charged with kidnapping, rape, and murder of Kungayeva.
 The rape allegation was later withdrawn by the prosecution despite the indication of an initial autopsy report.
 From the start, Budanov confessed to the slaying but denied the rape (which can be considered more dishonorable than murder in Chechen culture).
 He said he was interrogating Kungayeva in his tent, believing that she was a sniper who had been shooting at his troops, and killed her in a fit of rage when she insulted him.